MintStockfish/Keylogger-Linux-X11/README.md

 ![Language](https://img.shields.io/badge/Language-C%2B%2B-blue.svg)
 ![Platform](https://img.shields.io/badge/Platform-Linux-lightgrey.svg)

 A passive keylogger for Linux operating systems using the X11 display server.
-This tool is written in modern C++ and designed as an educational example of how to interact with the X server at a low level.
+This tool is written in modern C++ and offers both a CLI and a Qt6-based GUI.
+It is designed as an educational example of how to interact with the X server at a low level.

 The program captures keystrokes using the `XInput2` extension, correctly handling various keyboard layouts (e.g., Cyrillic, Latin) and modifier states (Shift, Caps Lock).
 It also tracks the active window title, captures clipboard content on `Ctrl+C`, takes screenshots when the `PrintScreen` key is pressed, and records the mouse cursor trajectory.